zeek/zeek/frameworks/broker.rst

    :linenos:

-Note that logging events are only raised locally on the node that performs the :bro:see:`Log::write` and not automatically published to peers.
+Note that logging events are only raised locally on the node that performs the :zeek:see:`Log::write` and not automatically published to peers.

 .. _data_store_example: